Fdawgs/yh-fhir-authentication-service/README.md

 This is [Yeovil District Hospital NHSFT](https://yeovilhospital.co.uk/)'s FHIR API authentication service, a Node.js application using the [Fastify](https://www.fastify.io/) web framework.

-Yeovil District Hospital NHSFT uses [Mirth Connect](https://github.com/nextgenhealthcare/connect) for its integration engines, however it does not provide SSL/TLS support out of the box or easily configurable authentication on HTTP/FHIR listeners.
+Yeovil District Hospital NHSFT uses [Mirth Connect](https://github.com/nextgenhealthcare/connect) for its integration engines and, whilst a versatile system, does not provide the following:

+-   SSL/TLS support out of the box
+-   Easily configurable authentication on HTTP/FHIR listeners
+-   Easily configurable CORS

 This service was created to provide that functionality, acting as middleware between the firewall and the targeted FHIR/HTTP listener channel.

 ## Prerequisites